SonyCSL/apis-main/README.md

 &emsp;start.sh :

 There are many configuration files.
-Refer to "Chapter 6, About Configuration Files" in the following apis-main_specification for more information.
+Refer to "Chapter 6, About Configuration Files" in the following apis-main_specification for more information.[Documentation](#anchor1)

 ## Running